Thinking of buying

 How much can I afford?

-If you are not sure what you can afford to spend or finance you should consult your bank, professional mortgage broker or a financial consultant.
+If you are not sure what you can afford to spend or finance you should consult your bank, professional or independent mortgage broker.
 A good lender will help you understand your own finances and range of options as well as debt and payment thresholds.
 It’s also important to consider real estate taxes, closing fees and moving costs.
-Please see Referrals

 How do I write an offer?
 What price do I go in at?